 I started a Thanksgiving family tradition a few years ago quite by accident.
 This tradition has become my absolute favorite.
 I'm sharing it today, as I do every year, so that our new readers can begin this tradition in their home.
-This is also a Family Faith Tradition I share in our new book, Not Alone.
+This is also a Family Faith Tradition I share in our book, Not Alone.

 It’s never too late to start a new tradition in your home, especially one which brings honor to the Lord.
 I have a story to share and a photo.
 I also want to give you a chance to share some of your holiday traditions or giggles.